-Join Mike Pfeiffer for an in-depth discussion in this video What you should know before watching this course, part of Up and Running with the PowerShell Integrated Scripting Environment.
+Join Mike Pfeiffer for an in-depth discussion in this video What you should know before watching this course, part of Learning PowerShell Integrated Scripting Environment.

 - Since this course is designed to get you proficient with the PowerShell ISE, I'm assuming you've already learned PowerShell in the past.
 If that's not the case and you're brand new to PowerShell, I'd first recommend going and watching PowerShell 3.0 for Administrators here on Lynda.com.
 This is a comprehensive course.
 It'll pretty much show you everything you need to know about PowerShell.
 Now, we are going to go deeper in some points and do some scripting.
 We'll be working with collections and doing loops and we'll be using functions and things like that so this other course, PowerShell 3.0 Scripting and Tool Making, is also useful, particularly the first two modules, but together with these two courses, combining that with the Powershell ISE course here, this will give you a great arsenal when it comes to developing and debugging scripts as you go further in your IT Pro career.